melindachang/deneote.nvim/README.md

   [oil.nvim](https://github.com/stevearc/oil.nvim)) are familiar and plenty robust.
-- **Standard-agnostic.** The basic functionality of Deneote is compatible with any file type, so it can be easily configured to fit your preferred standard.
+- **Standard-agnostic.** The basic functionality of Deneote is compatible with any file type, so it can be easily configured to fit your preferred standard, or switch between them based on user input.
 (Adding fully-featured support is largely a matter of generating format-specific metadata.)